yqtianust/MeasureDLS/README.md

 - Pay great attention to the preprocessing procedure for every pre-trained model released.
 It is somehow tedious work, but it matters to obtain the correct results of the analysis.
 - If time available, understanding some widely-utilized models (e.g., ResNet and MobileNet), different preprocessing process, and basic adversarial attacks (e.g., either gradient-based approach like FGSM, Fast Grident Sign Method, or optimization-based like Jacobian-based Saliency Map Attack) will be very helpful.

 Due to the stochastic nature of machine learning program, it may be ambiguous for us to recognize some implementation errors.
 However, low accuracy should be a practical indication that there is something implemented inappropriately in our tool.
-Do make sure our tool functions normally by conducting unit tests periodically.

 ### Current challenges and progress